rlgeb/notes/eecs280-notes.md

 `
 `virtual bool query() = 0;`
 `
-this is a ***pure virtual function***.
+this is a ***pure virtual function*** meaning that the subclass MUST impliment this method.
 You cannot create any instances of this.
 So you must create references and pointers to them.

 you derive a subclass from the abstract class and put the implimentation in it.
 Note:  must include a constructor since the abc can not have one.